The internet's love for 'very demure' content spotlights what a viral trend can mean for creators

 Other avenues for monetization include more direct brand sponsorships, creating merchandise to sell, fundraising during livestreams and collecting “tips” or "gifts" through features available to users who reach a certain following threshold.
 A lot of it also boils down to work outside of the platform.

-And creators are increasingly working to build their social media presence across multiple platforms — particularly amid a potential TikTok ban in the U.S., which is currently in a legal battle.
+And creators are increasingly working to build their social media presence across multiple platforms — particularly amid a potential ban of the ByteDance-owned app in the U.S., which is currently in a legal battle.
 Duffy notes adding that many are working on developing this wider online presence so they can “still have a financial lifeline” in case any revenue stream goes away.

 Gaining traction in the macrocosm that is the internet is difficult as is — and while some have both tapped into trends that resonate and found sources of compensation that allow them to quit their nine-to-five, it still takes a lot of work to keep it going.